ISO Certification For Non-Profits

 What Are the Costs Involved?

-Costs can range from a few thousand to tens of thousands of dollars, depending on factors like the chosen standard, consultant fees, and audit expenses.
+Costs include consultancy fees, training expenses, and certification audit fees.
+These can range from a few thousand to tens of thousands of dollars, depending on the scope.

 Can Small Non-Profits Achieve ISO Certification?